 Customer Satisfaction

-One important thing to keep in mind when implementing the Kano Model is that in the end, customer satisfaction is going to be the main measuring stick.
-This system can also help to eliminate waste and improve efficiency by only putting effort into things that customers want, but customer satisfaction is primary.
+One important thing to keep in mind when implementing the Kano Model is that, in the end, customer satisfaction is going to be the main measuring stick.
+This system can also help to eliminate waste and improve efficiency by only putting effort into things that customers want.

 When implementing the Kano Model in a facility, other company strategies should be looked at to see how Kano and the others can complement each other.
 Given the fact that the Kano Model can help eliminate waste by identifying features or services that don't add value to the customer, it can be an important part of 5S strategies taking place within the facility.